12 Skin Conditions Commonly Found in Dogs

 Argh, fleas!
 You may not see the tiny insects themselves, but flea droppings and eggs are usually visible in your dog's coat.

-If your dog or cat is excessive licking or scratching, or you see scabs and hot spots on the skin, he might have fleas.
+If your dog (or cat) is excessively licking or scratching, or you see scabs and hot spots on the skin, he might have fleas.

 Severe flea infestations can cause blood loss and anemia, and can even expose your dog to other parasites, such as tapeworms.